huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 - a reverse proxy in front of the API to serve static files and proxy the rest to the API server
 - an admin server to serve technical endpoints
-- a shared directory for the assets and cached-assets in [S3](https://aws.amazon.com/s3/)
+- a shared directory for the assets and cached-assets in [S3](https://aws.amazon.com/s3/) (It can be configured to point to a local storage instead)
-- a shared storage for temporal files created by the workers in [EFS](https://aws.amazon.com/efs/)
+- a shared storage for temporal files created by the workers in [EFS](https://aws.amazon.com/efs/) (It can be configured to point to a local storage instead)

 The following environments contain all the modules: reverse proxy, API server, admin API server, workers, and the Mongo database.